cambridgeltl/MTL-Bioinformatics-2016/README.md

    *Example Usage*: python baseline.py 'path/to/dataset' 'path/to/vectorfile'

-+ baseline_config.py: The configurable variables and their values for the MLP baseline model.
++ baseline_config.py: The configurable variables and their values for the MLP baseline model (baseline.py).
 + config.py: The configurable variables and their values for the convolutional models.
-+ MT-dependent.py: The multi-task Depenedent Model.
++ MT-dependent.py: The multi-task Dependent Model.

    *Example usage:* python MT-dependent.py 'path/to/data-files'  'dataset-1,...,dataset-*n*'  'path/to/vectorfile'
 + multi-output_MT.py: The multi-output multi-task model.